Last Updated on

 What draws such high levels of engagement is not necessarily the content, but the act of scrolling itself.

-It provides a constant stream of small dopamine hits, as well as something to fill the time when you're bored.
+It provides a constant stream of small dopamine hits, and a fun way to fill the time when you're bored.

 For a long time, brands have sought to capture social media users’ attention with a well-designed, well-timed ad on their news feed.

-What Shein and Temu have done is removed the middleman and given users a similar scrolling experience, where these brands instead have 100% of the user’s attention.
+Shein and Temu have removed the middleman and given users a similar scrolling experience, where these brands instead have 100% of the user’s attention.

-The infinite scroll on these apps is essentially the same thing as an Instagram or TikTok feed.
+The infinite scroll on these apps is essentially the same as an Instagram or TikTok feed.

 Users can scroll, and scroll, and scroll, and the longer they do this, the more likely they are to be tempted into making a purchase.